masoud-bahrami/domain-driven-design-roadmap/README.md

 *   **Improved Communication:** A shared Ubiquitous Language reduces misunderstandings.
 *   **Better Domain Understanding:** Deep domain exploration leads to a more accurate model.
 *   **Increased Maintainability:** A well-structured domain model adapts to changing requirements.
-*   **Reduced Complexity:** Bounded Contexts and strategic design manage complexity in large systems.
+*   **Manage Complexity:** Bounded Contexts and strategic design manage complexity in large systems.

 > However, DDD is not a one-size-fits-all solution.
 It's often overkill for simple CRUD applications or projects with limited domain complexity.